Mtze/rke2-ansible/README.md

 If you bootstrap a cluster with this role, you have to execute this role on one node only with the `first_node_install` variable set to `true`.
 This will automatically instantiate the cluster on one node which then can be joined by additional nodes - An example can be seen below.

+By default, this role will not install an ingress controler!
+The default CNI plugin is calico.
+Both can be configured with the corresponding variables.

 ## Kubeconfig
 This role can fetch the kubeconfig file from the cluster to your local machine.
 This is enabled by default.
 Configure the following variables to adjust the behavior.
 ```